Thai economic growth to see hit from US tariffs, central bank says

 The economy is now likely to grow less than 2.5 per cent this year, below a previous forecast, in part because higher U.S. imports to reduce Thailand's trade surplus with America will affect local manufacturing, Sakkapop said.

-"GDP will definitely decrease," he said, but added that how much was still uncertain.
+"GDP will definitely decrease," he said, adding how much it would decline was still unclear.

 "The impact will not be small but it will not be as severe as during COVID," he said.